walterhiggins/WMPJS/book-outline.md

 In this chapter we'll build a 10-story Skyscraper using just a couple of lines of code and *loop* statements.
 We'll use *for* and *while* loops, and ScriptCraft's *Drone* functions to build large structures in Minecraft.

 ### Building using Drones
 In Minecraft, building by hand is fun but can be tedious when you want to build big structures -- Towers, Castles and Fortresses.
 ScriptCraft includes a module for building large structures in Minecraft using JavaScript.
 The *Drone* module has many functions for use in building.
 You can use the *Drone* module at the in-game prompt to build right within the game or you can create a *blueprint* for a more complex structure by using the Drone functions in a JavaScript file.
 It's useful to think of the drone as an invisible remote control plane which can place blocks anywhere and that you control using JavaScript.
 Let's start by creating a simple structure at the in-game prompt.
 The first thing you should do when building using the *Drone* module is look at (also known as *target*) a block.
-In the screenshot below, the targeted block is outlined in a slightly darker color than the surrounding blocks.
+In Figure @@figref{drone_target.png}, the targeted block is outlined in a slightly darker color than the surrounding blocks.

 @@figure drone_target.png Targeting a block in Minecraft